primer/css/docs/content/support/breakpoints.md

 Use media query mixins when you want to change CSS properties at a particular breakpoint.
 The media query mixin works by passing in a breakpoint value, such as `breakpoint(md)`.

 Media queries are scoped from each breakpoint and upwards.
-In the example below, the font size is `28px` until the viewport size meets the `lg` breakpoint, from there upwards—including through the `xl` breakpoint—the font size will be `32px`.
+In the example below, the font size is `28px` until the viewport size meets the `md` breakpoint, from there upwards—including through the `xl` breakpoint—the font size will be `32px`.

 ```scss
 .styles {